paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-114-protection-and-advocacy-for-individuals-with-mental-illness.md

     (iii) such representative has failed or refused to act on behalf of the individual;

 (5) have an arrangement with the Secretary and the agency of the State which administers the State plan under title XIX of the Social Security Act [[42 U.S.C.
-1396](./chapter-007-social-security.md#section-1396) et seq.] for the furnishing of the information required by subsection (b) of this section;
+1396](./chapter-007-social-security.md#section-1396) et seq.] for the furnishing of the information required by subsection (b);

 (6) establish an advisory council—